eaplatanios/jelly-bean-world/README.md

 ### Implementation

 The core library is implemented in **C++** and has no dependencies.
-It should be able to run on Mac and Linux (and maybe even Windows, but we have not tested that case).
+It should be able to run on Mac, Linux, and Windows.
 We already provide a **Python** API that is quite simple to use and extend.
 APIs for other languages should also be easy to implement.

 ## Workflow